 Coincidentally, this part of the state is a really nice place to holiday.

-Tasmanian Tigers existing in the wild
+21. Tasmanian Tigers exist in the wild

 Here’s one of the Australian urban legends that I know I’d really like to be true.